Anesthesia & Sedation Dentistry Houston

 IV Sedation

 IV sedation, also known as intravenous sedation, is the practice of injecting medications directly into the bloodstream.
 This method ensures that the effects of the sedation kick in as quickly as possible.
-IV sedation is sometimes called “twilight sedation” because even though patients remain conscious, they may not remember anything after their procedure.
-They might feel as though they are unconscious.
+IV sedation is sometimes called “twilight sedation” because even though you remain conscious, you may not remember anything after your procedure and might feel as though you are unconscious.

 IV sedation is quite powerful, more so than nitrous oxide or oral conscious sedation.
-We carefully monitor patients while they are under the influence of IV sedation so we can ensure their safety.
-It may take up to 24 hours for the effects of IV sedation to completely wear off, so patients should have a friend or family member available to drive them home from their appointment.
+Your oral surgeon will carefully monitor you while you are under the influence of IV sedation so they can ensure your safety.
+It may take up to 24 hours for the effects of IV sedation to completely wear off, so you should have a friend or family member available to drive you home from your appointment.

-As your sedation dentist in Houston, we will determine which type of sedation is best for you.
+Your sedation dentist in Houston will determine which type of sedation is best for you.
 IV sedation might fit your circumstances if:

 The Benefits of IV Sedation